Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 ### What percent of the UK roads have LTE coverage?

 Now imagine you want to calculate what percentage of motorways in the UK have coverage by our network.
-To get the number, you can employ the dataset with Open StreetMaps data in the UK.
+To get the number, you can employ the `UK Open Map Data` dataset that has UK roads.

 Run the foillowing query in your Snowflake worksheet:

 ```
 SELECT round(100*sum(st_length(st_intersection(coverage.geometry, roads.geo_cordinates)))/